CLRX/CLRX-mirror/doc/GcnTimings.md

  DS_XOR_SRC2_B32        | 4      | 1/4
  DS_XOR_SRC2_B64        | 8      | 1/8

-About bank conflict: The LDS memory is partitioned by 32 banks.
-The bank number is in 2-6 bit of the address.
-Bank conflict encounters when two addresses have this same bank, but are not equal begins from 7 bit address
-(the first 2 bits of addresses doesn't matter).
+About bank conflicts: The LDS memory is partitioned in 32 banks.
+The bank number is in bits 2-6 of the address.
+A bank conflict occurs when two addresses hit the same bank, but the addresses are different starting from the 7bit (the first 2 bits of the address doesn't matter).
 Any bank conflict adds penalty to timing and throughput.
-In worst case, the throughput can be not greater 1/32 request per cycle.
+In the worst case, the throughput can be not greater 1/32 requests per cycle.

 ### MUBUF Instruction timings

-Timings of MUBUF instructions includes only execution without waiting for completing main memory access on single wavefront.
-Additional GLCX adds X cycles to instruction if instruction uses GLC modifier.
+Timings of MUBUF instructions includes only execution without waiting for completing main memory access on a single wavefront.
+Additional GLCX adds X cycles to instruction if the instruction uses the GLC modifier.
 Timings of MUBUF instructions are in this table:

  Instruction                | Cycles
 ----------------------------|-----------